roryp/reliable-web-app-pattern-java-workshop/Part1-Tooling/README.md

 ## Steps to deploy the reference implementation

-This section describes the deployment steps for the reference implementation of a reliable web application pattern with Java on Microsoft Azure.
-There are nine steps, including teardown.
+This section describes the nine steps to deploy the reference implementation of a reliable web application pattern with Java on Microsoft Azure, including the teardown process.

 For users familiar with the deployment process, you can use the following list of the deployments commands as a quick reference.
 The commands assume you have logged into Azure through the Azure CLI and Azure Developer CLI and have selected a suitable subscription: